 But here’s the thing: No matter how visually compelling your product images are, if you don’t have the words to support what your images are promising, you’re not going to draw prospects any further into the sales funnel.
 Strong product images will pique your visitors’ interest; but your copy has to work with them to clarify the promise they seem to be extending to your visitors.
 There are questions that images can’t answer—at least not explicitly.
 The product is beautiful; but is it right for them?
 Now it’s time to fill in the gaps with your words.

-What’s more, your on-page optimization efforts aren’t finished: As we mentioned in the previous section, your product descriptions give you yet another opportunity for keyword use.
+What’s more, your on-page optimization efforts aren’t finished: As we mentioned in the previous section, your ecommerce product copy gives you yet another opportunity for keyword use.
 This is precious space; we want to ensure you don’t waste it.

 We should begin by saying that the term “product description” is a bit of a misnomer.
 A product description needs to do more than “describe” the product at hand: It needs to qualify its value and communicate why the product is worth purchasing.
 It needs to sell your product to real people by educating them on the product’s benefits, its USP, the pain points it solves, and why it’s the best possible solution for your target market.
 Perhaps it’s helpful to think of the product description as the virtual analog to a salesperson.
 The comprehensive “sales pitch” your descriptions make are like those helpful, personable floor staff… except they’re on, 24/7.